snovakovic/wiggle/README.md

   }]);

   orientation.on('portrait', function() {
-    console.log("function that will be executed if screen is in portrait mode and every time screen change to portrait mode");
+    console.log("function that will be executed if screen is in portrait mode and every time screen switches to portrait mode");
   });

 ```